AntonioBerna/todo-app/README.md

 # TODO

-- [ ] Fix the compatibilities between macOS and Linux
 - [ ] Change `argc` and `argv` with other variables to make the code more general
 - [ ] Add GUI (GTK?)
   - [ ] Add the icon to the executable